William Gaul

-William Thomas Gaul (1850–1927) was Rector of All Saints Church, Du Toit's Pan, Kimberley, afterwards of St Cyprian's Church, Kimberley, Rural Dean of Griqualand West, and Archdeacon in what was still the Diocese of Bloemfontein, before being elected the second Bishop of Mashonaland, where he styled himself "the smallest bishop with the largest diocese in Christendom."
+William Thomas Gaul (1850–1927) was an Anglican clergyman in South Africa.
+He was rector of All Saints Church, Du Toit's Pan, Kimberley, afterwards of St Cyprian's Church, Kimberley, Rural Dean of Griqualand West, and Archdeacon in what was still the Diocese of Bloemfontein, before being elected the second Bishop of Mashonaland, where he styled himself "the smallest bishop with the largest diocese in Christendom."
 He officiated at the funeral of Cecil John Rhodes and helped draft the Rhodes Trust Deed.

 Early years

 Gaul was born in 1850 in Derry, Ulster, Ireland.
 He was educated at Trinity College, Dublin.

 He worked as a teacher in Battersea.

 Bloemfontein

 Going to South Africa in 1874, Gaul went to the Diocese of Bloemfontein where he served inter alia on the staff of the short-lived St Cyprian's Theological College in Bloemfontein, was involved at the Good Shepherd "half-caste" school, Bloemfontein, and presided at St Patrick's, Thaba N'chu.
 On 22 January 1878 William Thomas Gaul and Mary Ann Glover were married at Bloemfontein Cathedral.